 7 min to complete

 So why do we exist?
 Why have we spent so much effort building this technology?
-There are four key benefits that make us stand out, and they are:
+Four key benefits make us stand out, and they are:

 - A lower node count